Program benefits vary based on each student’s background and current position:

-To maintain a tight-knit environment among students, program staff, and faculty, class size is limited to 15 students per cohort.
+To maintain a tight-knit environment among students, program staff, and faculty, class size is limited to 25 students per cohort.
 One cohort per year is offered, beginning in the fall.
-Typically students have at least 5 years of professional work experience in the defense sector.
+Typically students have at least 5 years of professional work experience and an interest in the defense sector.

 Tuition & Credits:

 The IU-IDB MBA Program is GI Bill® eligible and may be partially or fully covered by corporate tuition assistance.

 Tuition includes, materials, and meals and lodging during residencies, totaling $75,000.
 Does not include travel to and from residencies.

 Upon completion of the program, students receive a Masters of Business Administration from Indiana University’s Kelley School of Business.

 Early admissions with two complimentary coaching sessions*: March 12, 2018 – Apply early to reserve your seat in the cohort.